 I’m also super into what Mai Murakami can do in the all-around, and hope that she ends up factoring into the equation.
 The Japanese gymnast looked very serious after podium training, where she was very strong and made only minor mistakes.
 She’s banking on big vault and floor scores to help her through, but her bars and beam when hit could score well enough to at least carry her through.

-Ellie Black is kind of an outside hopeful for a medal compared to the rest of these, but when Black is on fire, she is super capable.
+Ellie Black is kind of an outside hopeful for a medal compared to the rest of these if everyone hits, but when Black is on fire, she is super capable.
 Her form could be an issue, but as the home country favorite, Black will feed off of the amazing crowd’s energy, as the Canadian men did when their boys — none of whom is a star the way Black is — competed yesterday.
 Black excels on beam, but also has strong difficulty on vault and bars, and I think while not a frontrunner, she’s in a great position to take advantage of the stronger gymnasts who tend to get a bit nervous.

 Another favorite of mine is Hungary’s Zsofia Kovacs, who got the silver medal at Euros this year after a fantastic week of nonstop fabulous routines.
 She’s kind of like Eremina in that she doesn’t have any huge scores, but she’s generally consistent enough and balanced enough to make every score look good.
 Floor has been a weakness for her due to a lack of dance elements, which drag her D score way down in comparison to others, but she’s been working hard on perfecting her elements on bars and beam and she also has a lovely DTY, so on a good day, just hitting floor could be enough.